Updated on April 26, 2023

 Assets specific to your line of work and business

-It is a lot, but the better acquainted you are with your finances, the better prepared you will be to move forward with confidence and purpose – and to spot any hidden assets if it becomes necessary.
+The amount of information needed may seem overwhelming, but the better acquainted you are with your finances, the better prepared you will be to move forward with confidence and purpose – and to spot any hidden assets if it becomes necessary.
+Work closely with your divorce attorney to ensure that you aren’t missing any important assets that could affect your case.

 Factors that Increase the Risk of Hidden Assets